HoangVu22/BCRoom/README.md

 ## TO START TESTING API

-- make sure you are in BackEnd folder
+- make sure you are in BackEnd folder, and all packages installed

 `
     cd BackEnd
+`

+`
+    npm install
 `

 - run dev server